 There have been several countries which gradually support the trend of measuring human development success by Gross National Happiness (GNH) instead of the very well-known path of the Gross Domestic Product (GDP).
 According to several studies, the achievement of happiness is powerful enough to boost the business sector and its figures to a much greater extent than a plain fiscal amelioration.

-Consequently, it is no coincidence that successful companies all around the world increasingly tend to the wellbeing of their workforce to maximize one of the most powerful unique selling propositions an organisation can have while increasing the employee engagement.
+Consequently, it is no coincidence that successful companies all around the world increasingly tend to focus on the wellbeing of their workforce to maximize one of the most powerful unique selling propositions an organisation can have while increasing the employee engagement.
 In other words, we should all, either as business people or as just people, wonder and actively seek ‘’How can we achieve happiness?” and find ways to actually achieve it.